charles-uno/charles-uno.github.io/_drafts/2018-02-04-pt-rix-report.md

 title: "PT RIX Tournament Report"
 image: "/assets/images/pt-rix-thumb.png"
 description: "Made Day 2 at my first Pro Tour!
 Things went downhill from there."
-keywords: magic the gathering, modern, mtg, primeval titan, valakut, games, PTRIX
+keywords: magic the gathering, modern, mtg, games, bilbao, spain
 ---

-## Bilbao!

-**SCRATCH**
+Last weekend, while Minneapolis hosted the Super Bowl, I was in Spain playing [Pro Tour Rivals of Ixalan](https://magic.wizards.com/en/events/premierplay/protour/ptrix)!
+I won a [preliminary qualifier](/modern-primeval-titan-simulation/) in September, then the [regional qualifier](/rptq-rix-report/) in November, but even after months of practice it didn't quite feel real until I got there.

 ![Bilbao Skyline](/assets/images/pt-rix-bilbao-16x9.png)
 *View of downtown Bilbao from [Artxanda Mountain](https://en.wikipedia.org/wiki/Mount_Artxanda)*

 ## Decklist

 For the Modern portion of [PT RIX](https://magic.wizards.com/en/events/premierplay/protour/ptrix), I played Titan Breach.
 The deck is straightforward: get some extra lands with [[Search for Tomorrow]] and [[Sakura-Tribe Elder]], then use [[Through the Breach]] to sneak [[Primeval Titan]] onto the table. [[Primeval Titan:Titan]] gets even more lands, including [[Valakut, the Molten Pinnacle]].
 It's possible for the deck to win as early as the third turn.

-This is the same deck I played at the [Preliminary Pro Tour Qualifier](/modern-primeval-titan-simulation/) in September, as well as the [Regional Pro Tour Qualifier](/rptq-rix-report/) in November, but I've made a few tweaks in the meantime.
+This is the same deck I played at the [PPTQ](/modern-primeval-titan-simulation/) and [RPTQ](/rptq-rix-report/), but I've made a few tweaks in the meantime.

 A consistent concern I've had with Titan Breach is that eight copies of [[Primeval Titan]] (counting [[Summoner's Pact]]) isn't enough.
 The deck typically can't win without [[Primeval Titan:Titan]], and sometimes it takes more than one.
 For the Pro Tour, I decided to add another pair of [[Summoner's Pact:Pactable]] haymakers: [[Woodfall Primus]] and [[Hornet Queen]].